nojronatron/data-structures-and-algorithms/java/stack-and-queue/README.md

 Pop: Creates temporary Node and moves head pointer to previous Node, then returns temp Node value to the caller.

+Peek: Returns the value of the 'top' Node in the Stack, or null if the Stack is empty.

 ### Queue

 Constructor: